gvergnaud/ts-pattern/README.md

 Pattern Matching is implemented in Haskell, Rust, Swift, Elixir and many other languages.
 There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years.
 Luckily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

-Read the introduction blog post: [Bringing Pattern Matching to TypeScript 🎨 Introducing TS-Pattern v3.0](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k)
+Read the introduction blog post: [Bringing Pattern Matching to TypeScript 🎨 Introducing TS-Pattern](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k)

 ## Installation